How to Make Healthier Choices When Eating Out or Ordering Takeaways

 • Choose tomato-based sauces over creamy ones for pasta or curries, and opt for mustard or salsa instead of mayo or ketchup on burgers and sandwiches.

-Mind Your Sides
+Mind Your Side Orders

 • Skip the chips, fries, or garlic bread and choose healthier sides like salads, steamed veggies, or a baked sweet potato.